henkelmax/modrepo/docs/minecraft/voicechat/api/getting_started.md

 }
 ```

-To avoid crashes due to outdated voice chat versions, make sure to add `voicechat` to the `depends` section in
+To avoid crashes due to outdated voice chat versions, make sure to add `voicechat_api` to the `depends` section in
 the `quilt.mod.json`.
 This prevents your mod from loading if versions of the voice chat are installed, that are older
 than the API version you are targeting.